-Online Services Access Keys can now be requested on our website under Employer Online Services by selecting Request Online Access.
-An access key is required for first-time users of Employer Online Services.
+Request Online Account Access.
+Online Services Access Keys can be requested on our website under Employer Online Services by selecting Request Online Access.
+An access key is required for first-time Employer Online Services users.
 For security reasons, the access key is sent to the main business mailing address associated with your account.

-Go to https://dwd.wisconsin.gov/uitax to request an Online Account Access.
+Go to https://dwd.wisconsin.gov/uitax to request Online Account Access.

 The Unemployment Insurance Handbook for Employers is intended to assist employers in meeting their obligations under the Wisconsin Unemployment Insurance (UI) law, Chapter 108, Wisconsin Statutes.
 To keep up-to-date on all UI program laws and policies, please view or print this handbook at https://dwd.wisconsin.gov/uitax.